emmajka/z-chess-game/README.md

 For convenience and easier testing, you are provided with /client which should read and log all messages that were sent to the configured topic.
 Also, you can use file under /docker-compose to set up Kafka for testing the implementation.
 If you need feel free to extend compose file.

+# How To

+## run application
+In order to run the application following `sbt` command needs to executed via a terminal

+        sbt application/run

+## open API
+Open API documentation is available under `http://localhost:8081/docs`